ubclaunchpad/rocket2/docs/Config.md

 The slack api token of your slack bot.
 Can be found under OAuth & Permissions tab of your slack app (under the name "Bot user OAuth access token").

+## SLACK\_NOFICIATION\_CHANNEL

+Name of the channel you want to have our rocket 2 slack bot to make service notifications in.

+## SLACK\_ANNOUNCEMENT\_CHANNEL

+Name of the channel you want to have our rocket 2 slack bot to make announcements in.

 ## GITHUB\_APP\_ID